james-rainey/james-rainey.github.io/_pages/INFORM_workshop.md

 p    {
      color: black;
      }
+.tabDiv {
+     color: black;
+     align: center;
+     }
+td   {
+     color:black;
+     }
+th   {
+     color: black;
+     }
 </style>

 <p>
 Join the INFORM Workshop: Discover how technology can help reshape the future of food in healthcare.
-At this interactive session, you’ll see the INFORM system in action—tracking plate waste, improving nutrition, and supporting sustainability in hospitals and care settings.
+At this interactive session, you’ll see the INFORM system in action, tracking plate waste, improving nutrition, and supporting sustainability in hospitals and care settings.
 Connect with healthcare professionals, researchers, and innovators who are driving real change in patient care.
 </p>

 <p>